 With was different from other virtual communication tools as it was pushing for audio first meetings instead of turning on videos.
 In this environment, how to display the avatars was one of the big problems to solve.
 The existing design seemed to be less interesting and we needed something punchy.
 In the end, we landed on a new style using transparent PNG illustrations.
 Later on, we decided to add a talking animation to the avatars when people are talking.

 After 3 months of using this style, we once more decided to shake up the visual language again.
 Using abstract round characters, and 2:1 isometric design style felt limiting.
 We needed more expressive look of the design.
 For sure it was a difficult process to create a more expressive design look.
 This time, we landed on overlapping texture base shapes matching with polished object drawings.
 I introduced scribbled lines to show the humane expression in the design.
 The new style was introduced in the emails first, then transferred to the following "Welcome to With" signup page designs.

 We were happy to settle on this new textured base style for With.
 After gathering enough texture assets, other pages needed changes to fit the new theme.

 With needed a newly updated landing page with the new visual style.
 On the landing page, the textured look had to be toned down for legibility.
 Here, we did numerous user testing via PlaybookUX.
 After watching people's feedback on our landing page, we iteratively fixed the site to minimize confusion.
-The site was built in Webflow, and it is still accessible.
-Please click on the button to go check the design.

 After going through two design iterations, we finally settled on the style that bonds well with the brand.
 It was a long, dark tunnel that I had to go through, but finally came out to the light.
 The final style was based on stacking ready-made textured shapes, so it was fast and easy to implement new designs.
 It was the great working style for the new startup.